railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 A campaign must have a name, a start date, and an end date.
 After entering this information, you should describe the lines of the campaign.
 Each line can be applied to a product or a category of products.
 Then set the quantity of products sold from which the discount is applied, and the amount of the rebate as a percentage of the actual sales volume.

-When you've defined the campaign you can active it by clicking the *Open* button.
+When you've defined the campaign you can active it by clicking the :guilabel:`Open` button.
 The figure below shows a campaing with a rebate on computers which is between 10% and 20% depending on the sales volume.

 .. figure:: images/discount_campaign.png
    :align: center